-Santa Fe, New Mexico, established in 1607, is the second oldest city founded by European colonists in the United States.
-Only St. Augustine, Florida is older.
-It’s long history of Indians, Spanish, Mexicans, and pioneers have led the city to be one of the most haunted in America.
+Santa Fe, New Mexico, established in 1607, is the third oldest city founded by European colonists in the United States.
+Only St. Augustine, Florida, and Jamestown Virginia are older.
+Its long history of Indians, Spanish, Mexicans, and pioneers has led the city to be one of the most haunted in America.
 Furthermore, the city was built over an abandoned Tanoan Indian village where no doubt, Indian burial grounds might be found beneath the city’s depths.

 Santa Fe is one of the few cities that offers a full schedule of “ghost tours” and “ghost walks” year around, with as many as five operators conducting tours from Santa Fe’s historic plaza.
 These tours primarily focus on the ten block historic area of Santa Fe, featuring such places as the La Posada and La Fonda Hotels, the Grant Corner Inn, Palace of Governors, the oldest house in the nation, and other historic buildings.
 Some tours also include area superstitions, as well as Santa Fe’s history of vigilantes, gunfights, murders, and hangings.

 Whether you take a tour or stumble upon its many ghosts on your own, here are a few of Santa Fe’s ghostly legends.